 It was during that year, raising Future Leader Dog Tucker, that Chelsea fell in love with dog training and sharing her knowledge about the animals that had fascinated her for so long.
 While she and Tucker had a very eventful and educational eleven months together – going to classes, learning how to behave in public, flying to conferences – Tucker had to be returned to Leader Dog in May of 2012, which Chelsea will tell you was one of the hardest days of her life.

 On average, only 40% of the dogs enrolled in guide dog programs graduate, and after five months of training at Leader Dog, Tucker was “career-changed” and returned to Chelsea, having been labeled as too easily distracted by other dogs.
-It was his return, and her desire to work with him and give him purpose, that led to her to discover the National K-9 School for Dog Trainers.
-In completion of the Master Trainer Course, she is endorsed in the following areas:
+It was his return, and her desire to work with him and give him purpose, that led to her to discover the National K-9 School for Dog Trainers where she completed the Master Trainer course.

 Meet our Training Assistants!

 Tucker, or “Prince Tucker” as he is affectionately called, is our head canine instructor.
 He is calm, cool, and collected, so he’s a great asset when training reactive dogs or doing Puppy Preschool!
 He is also a certified therapy dog who enjoys reading with kids.
 Tucker volunteered as a Tail Waggin’ Tutor with Therapy Dogs International from 2013-2018 and is currently volunteering with Pet Partners’ Read with Me program.

 Ellie, or “Ellie the Warrior Princess” as she is affectionately called, is our canine assistant in training.
 She is a feisty little girl with a great work ethic.
 She is working to learn the tools of the trade and maturing into a fun companion.
 Don’t try to sneak anything past this girl – she doesn’t miss a thing!